markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 Here, the argument is automatically named `it`, and it is automatically typed with the element type of the collection on which `map` or `where` is called.

+## Wrap up

+So this brings us full circle: we have just explained higher-order functions and the lambda expressions we have used before via instantiation.
+This finishes the second part of the tutorial.
+Part three, once written, will deal with stateful programs and the passage of time.

 <hr>